Sacramento and Roseville

 Aims of the Program

 To grasp the mechanics of clinical research and the motives that drive it.
-To comprehend what it means to perform clinical research we read and discuss research methods using Stephen B. Hulley, et al. Designing Clinical Research, fourth edition (Philadelphia: Lippincott, Williams & Wilkins, 2013).
+To comprehend what it means to perform clinical research, we read and discuss research methods using Browner and Newman et al. Designing Clinical Research, fifth edition (Philadelphia: Wolters Kluwer, 2022).
 Interns will become familiar with Human Subject Protection and Health Information Privacy.

 To develop a working understanding of the medical topic at hand.
 Topics have included the cardioversion of atrial fibrillation, deep vein thrombosis diagnosis and management, pulmonary embolism risk stratification and treatment, the safety of procedural sedation in emergency medicine, emergency reduction of long-bone fractures and dislocations, and the safety of central venous catheterization.